- Model# DM-LV-216

 - Material: Powder Coated Cast Aluminum

 An exaggerated hook-shaped body and charming floral head create an eye-catching appearance to this Dabmar path light.
-Featuring elegant curves and charming details, this budget-friendly outdoor light fixture also features your choice of finishes and an optional leaf if desired.
+Featuring elegant curves and charming details, this budget-friendly outdoor light fixture also features your choice of finishes.
 No Lens, Open lamp.
 Comes with a riser and ground spike.
-23.875" overall height, not accounting for the spike length.
+27" overall height, not accounting for the spike length.

 Questions and Answers

 I recently purchased an existing home.
 It currently has, in some disrepair, an